 “It’s a benign problem, but it is painful for the child,” says pediatric orthopedic surgeon Ryan Goodwin, MD.
 “The child might cry or hold their elbow because it hurts.”

-Nursemaid’s elbow tends to happen most often to kids between the ages of 2 and 5 years old, whose bones and ligaments are still immature.
+Nursemaid’s elbow tends to happen most often to kids between the ages of two to five years old, whose bones and ligaments are still immature and developing.

 The good news is, there’s a simple maneuver that can get the elbow back in place.
 But Dr. Goodwin stresses that you shouldn’t try it at home unless you’re totally confident that your child’s pain is truly caused by nursemaid’s elbow.

 The most obvious sign is that the pain starts after the child has been pulled or lifted by the arms.
-Nursemaid’s elbow is not usually caused by a fall, so if your child complains of elbow pain after falling, seek medical attention, as it may be a fracture or broken bone.
+Nursemaid’s elbow is not usually caused by a fall, so if your child complains of elbow pain after falling, seek medical attention – it may be something more serious, like a fracture or broken bone.

 “If there’s any question at all whether it’s nursemaid’s elbow or not, seek medical care and get an X-ray for the child,” Dr. Goodwin advises.

-If you’re certain that your child’s pain was caused by a pulled elbow, this maneuver might be able to stop the pain:
+If you’re certain that your child’s pain was caused by a pulled elbow, try this maneuver that might be able to stop the pain: